SyKosis1/SyKosis1/README.md

       .Python
       .Javascript
       .Angular(HTML,Typescript etc.)
-   P.S : New at this platform.
+   P.S : Currently new at this platform.
 Feel free to add.
 -->